Joshua-omolewa/Job_API_ETL_datapipeline_project/README.md

 ![project architecture](https://github.com/Joshua-omolewa/Scraping_API_csvdata_to_S3_project/blob/main/img/project%20architecture.jpg)

-## 5. Project Diagram
+## 6. Project Diagram
  The diagram shows the folder structure for the project and the how the shell scripts create virtual enviroment containing dependecies contained in the requirements.txt file.
 The run.sh shell script activates the virtual enviroment and run the run.py python script which connect to the API, transform the dat using pandas and then upload the transform job.csv file to S3 bucket for the data analyst

 ![project image](https://github.com/Joshua-omolewa/Scraping_API_csvdata_to_S3_project/blob/main/img/Python_project.png)

-# 5. STEPS USED TO COMPLETE THIS PROJECT
+# 7. STEPS USED TO COMPLETE THIS PROJECT
-* Create Amazon AWS account, create Amazon Elastic Compute Cloud (EC2) instance (Ubuntu) and S3 bucket with directory to store transformed csv file.
+* Create Amazon AWS account and login into AWS console, create Amazon Elastic Compute Cloud (EC2) instance (Ubuntu) and S3 bucket with directory to store transformed csv file.
 Ensuring EC2 instance and S3 are in created in the same region.
 Ensure EC2 is attached to default amazon VPC and default subnet so EC2 can have access to internet through default Internet gateway
 <img src="https://github.com/Joshua-omolewa/Scraping_API_csvdata_to_S3_project/blob/main/img/final%20EC2%20S3.jpg"  width="100%" height="100%">

-* SSH into EC2 instance (ensuring my ip is allowed to access instance through the security group) via VSCODE (using remote explorer) and create the project structure containing shell scripts (init.sh, run.sh), python scripts( run.py), .env file(to store access keys to my AWS console), .config.toml file (containing config files to access specific S3 bucket directory and to store API url), .gitignore to ignore specific files (.env and virtual environment folder created by runing init.sh)
+* SSH into EC2 instance (ensuring my ip is allowed to access instance through the security group) via VSCODE (using remote explorer) and create the project structure containing shell scripts (init.sh, run.sh), python scripts( run.py), .env file(to store access keys to my AWS console), .config.toml file (containing config files to access specific S3 bucket directory and to store API url), .gitignore to ignore specific files (.env and virtual environment folder created by runing init.sh),requirments.txt (containing all library dependencies required for the project)
 <img src="https://github.com/Joshua-omolewa/Scraping_API_csvdata_to_S3_project/blob/main/img/ssh.jpg"  width="100%" height="100%">

-* Save output file in the python script
+* Write the code into the shell scripts (init.sh, run.sh).
+The init.sh installs required libaries,virtual environment, install the dependencies for the virtual environment from requirment.txt file & create a log folder.

 * Print out SUCCESS when runing shells script if all operations are completed successfuly.
 * Upload files to the github repo using git.
 ### Note: Pipeline can be automated using chronjob if needed